-Megan Clarken is the Chief Executive Officer at Criteo, the global technology company powering the world’s marketers with trusted and impactful advertising.
-Having previously spent over 15 years at Nielsen, leading initiatives that allowed the 90+-year-old company to adapt and prevail in a time of change, Megan brings a transformative mindset to Criteo.
-These roles included Chief Commercial Officer of Nielsen Global Media, President of Watch, Nielsen’s Media Measurement services, and President of Product Leadership.
+Megan Clarken is the Chief Executive Officer at Criteo.
+She previously served as Chief Commercial Officer of Nielsen Global Media, where she spent over 15 years in a variety of roles leading initiatives that allowed the 90+-year-old company to adapt and prevail in a time of change.
 Most notably, Megan was the chief architect of Nielsen’s Total Audience Strategy, which fundamentally changed the way the marketplace looks at content and ads across platforms and devices.

-Originally from New Zealand, Megan has held senior leadership positions for large publishers and online technology providers in Australia, including Akamai Technologies and ninesmn.
+Originally from New Zealand, Megan has held senior leadership positions for large publishers and online technology providers in Australia, including Akamai Technologies and ninemsn.

 Sarah Glickman is Criteo’s Chief Financial Officer.
 She has over 30 years of global finance and transformation experience.
 Most recently, Sarah was at XPO Logistics as their Acting Chief Financial Officer for 20 months and Senior Vice President, Corporate Finance and Transformation.
 Prior to XPO Logistics, Sarah held operational Chief Financial Officer roles at Novartis and Honeywell International as well as executive roles in shared services and operations, internal audit, transformation and controllership at Honeywell International and Bristol-Myers Squibb.
 Sarah started her career at PricewaterhouseCoopers.
 She is a U.S. CPA and a U.K. Fellow Chartered Accountant with a degree in economics from the University of York, England.
 Sarah has extensive global experience in strategic decision making, driving operational excellence and strong financial performance and leading transformative change, including M&A. She is passionate about fostering a culture of collaboration, inclusiveness and equality.